-MyGuitare had been focusing on growth, leaving the platform lagging behind from both a functional and design standpoint.
+MyGuitare is the largest and fastest growing guitar learning platform in France, with over 200,000 registered users.
+The company had been focusing on growth, leaving the platform lagging behind from both a functional and design standpoint.
 New features were built on top of a temporary solution, which now stands too tall to demolish and reconstruct without a solid design direction.
-The platform was also missing the visual identity it needed to stay consistent with the brand.

-As a Product Designer and Owner, I led several design efforts (including user research, hands-on design and managing day-to-day deliverables) and facilitated software development by working directly on quality assurance with Engineers.
+As the Product Design Lead, I initiated and supervised most of the design effort, as well as facilitated the hand-off and early development of the platform.
 As per usual through castlelab, I was also responsible for most business exercises (including selling, project scoping, requirements gathering, onboarding).

 There are plenty of learning platforms out there for guitar enthusiast, the challenge lies in keeping a user motivated throughout their learning journey.